zygmuntw/3D-Printed-Case-for-Arduino/README.md

 Some of them will not work like this.

 Some dimensions are still hardcoded (pcb legs positions) and need to be amended in main files.

+__Thingiverse__

+You can see ready product and download STL files for 3D printing from Thingiverse http://www.thingiverse.com/thing:628929

+__License__